LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    yes

-Note that stopping the debugger does not remove any defined spy points.
+Note that stopping the debugger does not remove any defined breakpoints or and log points.

 .. _debugging_commands:

 Debugging commands
 ------------------

-The debugger pauses at leashed ports when tracing or when finding a spy point for user interaction.
-The commands available are as follows:
+The debugger pauses for user interaction at leashed ports when tracing and when hitting a breakpoint.
+The following commands are available:

 ``c`` — creep
-   go on; you may use the spacebar, return, or enter keys in alternative ``l`` — leap continues execution until the next spy point is found ``s`` — skip skips debugging for the current goal; valid at call, redo, and unification ports
+   go on; you may use the spacebar, return, or enter keys in alternative ``l`` — leap continues execution until the next breakpoint is found ``s`` — skip skips tracing for the current goal; valid at call, redo, and unification ports
 ``S`` - Skip
-   similar to skip but displaying all intermediate ports unleashed ``q`` — quasi-skip skips debugging until returning to the current goal or reaching a spy point; valid at call and redo ports
+   similar to skip but displaying all intermediate ports unleashed ``q`` — quasi-skip skips tracing until returning to the current goal or reaching a breakpoint; valid at call and redo ports
 ``r`` — retry
    retries the current goal but side-effects are not undone; valid at the fail port